Chinese pitch big M&A break-up fees, small stakes to allay U.S. regulatory fears

-HONG KONG, March 1 Chinese companies are offering to pay record break-up fees and are willing to settle for minority stakes in U.S. mergers and acquisitions in an attempt to assuage concerns of potential overseas partners about regulatory snags scuttling the deals.
+HONG KONG Chinese companies are offering to pay record break-up fees and are willing to settle for minority stakes in U.S. mergers and acquisitions in an attempt to assuage concerns of potential overseas partners about regulatory snags scuttling the deals.

 The unprecedented concessions come as China pursues record M&As abroad to offset slowing economic growth at home and a weakening currency.
 They also come as U.S. scrutiny of Chinese-initiated M&A remains high, making its partners uneasy and forcing several deals to be abandoned.